Supabase

 Here’s how it looks in the Supabase editor:

-With the integration set up, all authentication emails will be sent via Loops, giving you more visibility on your email sends and the great addition of being able to build beautiful and easy-to-update emails in the Loops editor.
+With the integration now all set up, your Supabase authentication emails will be sent via Loops, giving you more visibility on your email sends and the great addition of being able to build beautiful and easy-to-update emails in the Loops editor.

 To view all sends of your transactional emails, click through to the email from the Transactional page in Loops, where you’ll find the Metrics page containing a table showing all sends and some statistics.